komalshinde7/komalshinde7/README.md

 - 👋 Hi, I’m Komal
-- Currently I'm pursuing B.tech in Artificial Intelligence and Data Science
+- Currently pursuing B.tech in Artificial Intelligence and Data Science.
 - 📫 How to reach me komalshinde0371@gmail.com